 One of the key differences between male and female respondents' experiences that this report highlights is with regard to household finances.
 Survey data indicates that the average income of female-headed households (FHHs) is half of that of male-headed households (MHHs).
-However, women-headed households seem to manage their limited income better than their male counterparts as a higher proportion of FHHs than MHHs have indicated that their monthly income is sufficient to cover key categories of expenses.
-The survey results also highlight the dominant male role in household financial decision making processes.
-Even in FHHs, a higher proportion of males than females are responsible for making financial decisions for the household.
+Not surprisingly, this has aggravated the poverty levels among FHHs as indicated by the much larger proportion of FHHs than MHHs reporting that their income is not sufficient to cover household food expenses.